MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 description: Describes configuring API permissions with Microsoft Graph ms.topic: how-to ms.localizationpriority: medium
-keywords: teams authentication tabs Microsoft Azure Active Directory (Azure AD) Graph API Delegated permission access token
+keywords: teams authentication tabs Microsoft Azure Active Directory (Azure AD) Graph API Delegated permission access token scope
 ---
-# Extend tab app with Microsoft Graph permissions
+# Extend tab app with Microsoft Graph permissions and scope

-You can extend your tab app with additional Graph scopes such as `User.Read` or `Mail.Read`.
+You can extend your tab app by using Microsoft Graph to allow users additional permissions, such as to view app user profile, to read mail, and more.
+Your app must ask for specific permission scopes to obtain the access tokens upon app user's consent.

+Graph scopes, such as User.Read or Mail.Read, lets you specify how your app accesses a Teams user's account.
+You need to specify your scopes in the authorization request.

 In this section, you'll learn to:

 - [Configure API permissions in Azure AD](#configure-api-permissions-in-azure-ad)
 - [Acquire access token for MS Graph](#acquire-access-token-for-ms-graph)